 Environmental Stressors and Changes

 Cats thrive on routine and predictability, making them particularly sensitive to environmental changes.
-Moving to a new home, introducing new pets, changing work schedules, or even rearranging furniture can trigger fear responses that seem directed at you but are actually about the disrupted environment.
+Moving to a new home, introducing new pets, changing work schedules, or even rearranging furniture can trigger fear responses that seem directed at you but are about the disrupted environment.

 Furniture placement becomes crucial during times of stress, as cats need accessible hiding spots and elevated perches to feel secure.
 When cats feel trapped or exposed, they’re more likely to view their humans as potential threats rather than sources of comfort.